-Manifest failure in turn is the main reason why the so-called social sciences stubbornly try to soften scientific standards wherever they can, or, as Blaug put it, to play tennis with the net down.
+Manifest failure, in turn, is the main reason why the so-called social sciences stubbornly try to soften scientific standards wherever they can, or, as Blaug put it, to play tennis with the net down.
 This is what the talk of economics as ‘inexact and separate science’ amounts to.
-The limiting case of continous softening of scientific standards is anything-goes which is the motto in the pluralistic swamp where “nothing is clear and everything is possible”.
+The limiting case of continuous softening of scientific standards is anything-goes which is the motto in the pluralistic swamp where “nothing is clear and everything is possible”.
 (Keynes)

 For 200+ years economists bridge the chasm between scientific appearance and proto-scientific reality with excuses: “Economics is not a Science with a capital S. It lacks the experimental method as a way of testing hypotheses. ...
 There are always differences of opinion at the cutting edge of a science, … But they last longer in economics . . . and there are reasons for that.
 As already mentioned, rival theories cannot be put to an experimental test.
 All there is to observe is history, and history does not conduct experiments: too many things are always happening at once.
 The inferences that can be made from history are always uncertain, always disputable, ...
 You can’t even count on a long and undisturbed run of history because the ‘laws’ of behavior change and evolve. ” (Solow)

 To explain how the actual economy works is the proper task of economics.
 Economists have failed at this task.
 After more than 200 years they have not even figured out what profit is, that is, they do not understand the pivotal phenomenon of their subject matter.

 For deeper methodological reasons, the so-called social sciences cannot rise above the level of storytelling.
 And this is what Walrasianism, Keynesianism, Marxianism, and Austrianism is.
 Neither approach satisfies the non-negotiable criteria of science, i.e., material and formal consistency.